My finances, my projects, my life

 In terms of philanthropic priorities, education is a recurring choice, she says: “This might be supporting young people by giving an award or grants, or direct financial support for a university or school.
 We even see some philanthropists financing the establishment of schools from scratch.
 People recognise that they have benefited from support for their education, and want to pass that on.”

-Audrey Lesperoy, Senior wealth planner at BIL
+Audrey Lesperoy, Wealth Planner Team Leader at BIL

 Science, health and poverty relief